Arcadier/Plug-In-Billing-Engine/README.md

 [10]

-•	Amount: The amount (in cents) of money you will be charging the user o	This is the actual amount that will be charged to the user
+ * Amount: The amount (in cents) of money you will be charging the user
+	 * This is the actual amount that will be charged to the user
-•	Currency: The currency of which the above amount will be charged in
+ * Currency: The currency of which the above amount will be charged in

 Front End
 Going back to the root folder containing all the code for your Subscription Plug-In, navigate to “admin” > “subscribe.php” and open it.
 Search for the form tag that is shown in the picture below and you will need to change the following variables according to your unique plan (underlined).

 [11]

-•	Text on the main page before the Payment button
+ * Text on the main page before the Payment button
-•	Data-key: Your Stripe account’s publishable key (from when you retrieved it earlier)
+ * Data-key: Your Stripe account’s publishable key (from when you retrieved it earlier)
-•	Data-name: Name of your Plug-In
+ * Data-name: Name of your Plug-In
-•	Data-description: Details about specific Payment Plan
+ * Data-description: Details about specific Payment Plan
-•	Data-amount: The value that is ONLY DISPLAYED on the pay button (in cents) o	This does not affect the actual cost of the One-Time Fee
+ * Data-amount: The value that is ONLY DISPLAYED on the pay button (in cents)
+ 	 * This does not affect the actual cost of the One-Time Fee
-•	Data-label: The name of the button
+ * Data-label: The name of the button

 [12]